Alex Steinweiss: Career

-Starting in the mid-1950s, Steinweiss added photography to his palette.
+From the mid-1950s onwards, Steinweiss incorporated photography into his work.
 Steinweiss's photographic covers are remarkably distinctive.
 He utilized strange garish colors, odd lighting, and numerous visual puns and reference points.
 He continued to work for Decca and London, and did the entire series of covers (and the logo and label) for the startup Everest label from 1958 until about 1960.
 This was his fourth period, characterized by photography but continuing to use the entire range of tools he had developed.

 Steinweiss' final period of record cover design was from 1960 to roughly 1973, again working for Decca and London.
 His new developments of the period were in die-cut designs and collage.

 Steinweiss's cover for the original Broadway cast recording of South Pacific (1949) has been in almost continuous use ever since for the 78rpm set, the LP, the 45rpm set, various tape formats and the CD.
 The only other graphic design in America to be used for so many years is the Coca-Cola bottle.

-In 1942, Steinweiss hired Jim Flora, which launched Flora's 40+ year career as a commercial artist.
+In 1942, as the art director for the label, Steinweiss recruited Jim Flora, a talented fine arts graduate from Cincinnati.
+This recruitment launched Flora's 40+ year career as a commercial artist.

 In 2001, Steinweiss was featured in Carlo McCormick's gallery show "The LP Show," originating in New York's Exit Art and then in 2002 traveling to the Experience Music Project in Seattle and The Andy Warhol Museum in Pittsburgh.

 He was interviewed for a chapter in Sound Unbound: Sampling Digital Music and Culture (The MIT Press, 2008) edited by Paul D. Miller a.k.a.
 DJ Spooky.

 Death

-Alex Steinweiss died on July 18, 2011, in Sarasota, Florida.
-His death was confirmed by his son.
-In addition to his son, he is survived by a daughter, Hazel Steinweiss, six grandchildren, and three great-grandchildren.
+Alex Steinweiss died on July 18, 2011, in Sarasota, Florida, as confirmed by his son Leslie.
+He is survived by his daughter Hazel Steinweiss, six grandchildren, and three great-grandchildren, in addition to his son.